avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/tn2_parameters.md

 ### Precision

-Kcents have 6 decimals of precision.
-In other words, 1e6 (1_000_000, or one million).
-One KCoin (KC) is 6 million KCents.
+KCOINs (KCs) have 6 decimals of precision.
+In other words, the smallest amount is one millionth (0.000001) KC which is 1 KCENT.
+There are 6 million KCENTs and one KCOIN.